lla4u/Dude-Influx-Grafana/README.md

 > 2. from teminal or cmd or powershell (windows) execute docker run -it dude-cli bash
 > 3. Select the file(s) from the provided list (space bar) and press Enter to import ...
 >
+> [!CAUTION]
 > Depending your laptop you might have influxDB write issue selecting high count of files.
-> I am on it for fixing.
-Any help are welcome.

 # Todos
+- [ ] Fix InfluxDB write error having huge file count in import.
-> - Make Grafana Dashboard(s) & Data source configuration automatically imported
+- [ ] Make Grafana Dashboard(s) & Data source configuration automatically imported
-> - Use Grafana variable to help finding the flights saved into the InfluxDB.
+- [ ] Use Grafana variable to help finding the flights saved into the InfluxDB.

 Have a safe flights.
 Laurent